nanome-ai/plugin-docking/README.md

 $ ./build.sh

-Note that if you get the error "no permission to read from '.../plugin-docking/nanome_docking/smina' ", change the permission using the following 3 steps and try the previous step( $./build.sh ) again:
+Note that if you get the error "no permission to read from '.../plugin-docking/nanome_docking/smina' ", change the permission using "$ chmod a+r ../nanome_docking/smina" and try the previous step( $./build.sh ) again:
-    1. $ cd ../nanome_docking/
-    2. $ chmod a+r smina
-    3. $ cd ../docker/

 $ ./deploy.sh -a <plugin_server_address> smina
 ```